deepanshs/mrsimulator/docs/installation.rst

       $ brew install fftw

-    **Step-3** If you choose to link the mrsimulator package to openblas library, skip to Step-C. Open the ``settings.py`` file, located at the root level of the mrsimulator folder, in a text editor.
+    **Step-3** If you choose to link the mrsimulator package to the OpenBLAS library, skip this step.
+Open the ``settings.py`` file, located at the root level of the mrsimulator folder, in a text editor.
 You should see,

     .. code-block:: python